-retrieval process.
-And, if the retrieved results are not adequate, they further run a refinement step.
-Second, such sample-based systems are restricted to the domain, thus the animated objects and kind of motions generated by their systems are limited.
+This attractive research topic has been early introduced by various approaches, such as synthesizing video texture from a source video [4, 7, 29] and example-based approaches [11, 22-24, 27].
+However, these approaches have two main drawbacks.
+First, these systems need a huge computation to retrieve appropriate video candidates from the database.
+And if the retrieved results are not adequate, then they further run a refinement step.
+Second, such sample-based systems are restricted to the domain, and thus the animated objects and kinds of motions generated by their systems are limited.